chinamike65/hugo-tuolesi/content/book4/book4en.md

 For those who understand and accept emptiness before the time has come, if they talk about true emptiness, after hearing it, they may fall into stubborn emptiness, cling to severance, and stop seeing.

-After clinging to this wrong view, you will not recognize cause and effect, reincarnation, and believe that everything will be destroyed after death.
+After clinging to this wrong view, you will not recognize cause and effect, rebirth, and believe that everything will be destroyed after death.

 In this way, greed, hatred, and delusion will be driven to destroy all good virtues and increase all evil deeds, which is very scary.